DISCOOS/dart-isolate-executor-2/README.md

 [StableKernel](https://stablekernel.com/) has
 [discontinued Aqueduct](https://stablekernel.com/article/announcing-the-sunsetting-of-aqueduct-our-open-source-server-side-framework-in-googles-dart/),
-along other packages which aqueduct depends on.
+along with other packages which aqueduct depends on.
 This [package](https://github.com/DISCOOS/dart-isolate-executor-2) is a fork maintained by [DISCO Open Source](https://discoos.org).

 # isolate_executor_2